-The CME has not given a presentation to the local groups and jurisdictions.
-They have participated in the County's Focus Group.
+The CME has not given a presentation to the local groups and jurisdictions due to limited staff and staff's time available to be at these meetings.
+They have participated in the County's Focus Group for the designation of the Scenic Highway Overlay District in the Polk County Comprehensive Plan.